learn-co-curriculum/als-recommender-system-pyspark-lab/README.md

 ## Summary

 In this lab, we learned how to build a model using Spark, how to perform some parameter selection, and how to update the model every time that new user preferences come in.
-We looked at how Spark's ALS implementation can be be used to build a scalable and efficient recommendation system.
+We looked at how Spark's ALS implementation can be used to build a scalable and efficient recommendation system.
 We also saw that such systems can become computationally expensive and using them with an online system could be a problem with traditional computational platforms.
-Spark's distributed computing architecture provides a great solution to deploy such recommendation systems for real world applications (think Amazon, Spotify).
+Spark's distributed computing architecture provides a great solution to deploy such recommendation systems for real-world applications (think Amazon, Spotify).